Kenai River Guide Academy®

 Presenting Your Certificate to State Parks

-If you pass both the written and oral exam, you will receive a Certificate of Completion and be awarded three Continuing Education Units from Kenai Peninsula College.
+If you pass both the written and oral exam you will receive a Certificate of Completion from Kenai Peninsula College.
 For new guides, beginning in 2007, you will need to present this certificate at the Kenai River Center in order to receive your Kenai River Commercial Guide Permit.
 Alaska State Parks will have a list of those who successfully pass the course and will confirm your certificate against the list they have been provided by the college.

 Disability Accommodations